Cap-go/tutorials/src/content/plugins-tutorials/capacitor-plugin-file-opener.git.md

 ---
-"title": "Using @whiteguru/capacitor-plugin-file-opener Package", "description": "A tutorial on how to use the @whiteguru/capacitor-plugin-file-opener package to open PDF files on Android devices", "created_at": "2023-09-25",
+"title": "Using @whiteguru/capacitor-plugin-file-opener Package" "description": "A tutorial on how to use the @whiteguru/capacitor-plugin-file-opener package to open PDF files on Android devices"
+"created_at": "2023-09-25"
-"published": true,
+"published": true
 "slug": "capacitor-plugin-file-opener.git"
 ---